 -For tough-on stains soak clothing in a bucket with this solution.
 You may also spray on stains prior to washing.

 UPDATE: I humbly admit that I was unaware of the resulting product created when combining hydrogen peroxide and vinegar.
 In their purest and most concentrated forms, vinegar and hydrogen peroxide form a compound called Peracetic acid.
-Known for it’s santitizing properties, I consider it still an excellent alternative to bleach.
+Known for it’s sanitizing properties, I consider it still an excellent alternative to bleach.
 However, there is conflicting research regarding it’s use.
 This recipe utilizes a very diluted form of Peracetic acid and our family has used it without harmful effects.
 Research this, learn and determine what is best for you and your family.
-A nice alternative to this alternative (smile) is to substitue lemon juice for the vinegar.
+A nice alternative to this alternative (smile) is to substitute lemon juice for the vinegar.
 And please feel the freedom to join in the discussion concerning this topic so we can all learn together.
 Please share with us all what you discover!

-Leave us a comment letting us know your thoughts on bleach?
+Leave a comment letting us know your thoughts on bleach?
 Have you ever used a bleach alternative?
 What were your results?